sriharsh-2003/Best-Car-Predictor-From-Descriptions/README.md

 ## Results

 Explore the sentiments of different cars through visualizations and sentiment scores provided in the output.
 The project emphasizes interpretability and ease of use for users seeking a comprehensive sentiment overview of multiple cars.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute, report issues, or suggest improvements by creating pull requests.

-Happy Sentiment Analyzing!